 - Teaching Assistant time is allocated to support children with special educational needs

-- Assistant head for Inclusion manages and monitors the special needs provision within school and reports to Governors termly
+- SENCo manages and monitors the special needs provision within school and reports to Governors termly

 What external services do we use to support our work with children who have special educational needs?